Leo40Git/LionUtils/README.md

 # LionUtils
 Utilities library for Minecraft Fabric modding.
+Javadoc can be found [here](https://leo40git.github.io/LionUtils).

 # Usage
 This library is designed to be included in the mods that use it via Jar-in-Jar (JiJ) technology.